Joint pain in dogs: How to help with arthritis and other disorders

 What can I give my dog for arthritis?

 Speak to your vet about treatment options for arthritis.
-You can give your dog joint supplements at home, but many will also benefit from prescription medications like non-steroidal anti-inflammatories.
+You can give your dog joint supplements at home, but many will also benefit from prescription medications for dogs like non-steroidal anti-inflammatories.

 How to help a dog with arthritis and other joint pain disorders

-It’s worth becoming familiar with our six tips for coping with arthritis in dogs.
-As you will see, joint supplements are useful because they can slow the progression of joint damage and improve mobility.
-They can be obtained over the counter or online.
-Speak to your vet for recommendations.
+It’s worth becoming familiar with ways to cope with arthritis in dogs.
+As you will see, joint supplements for dogs are useful because they can maintain healthy joints, slow the progression of joint damage and improve mobility.

 You should also ensure your dog is keeping to a lean, fit weight so learn what to do if your dog is overweight to prevent excessive pressure being put on diseased joints.
 The best dog food will help, but some animals may benefit from a specific weight loss regime.